yxKryptonite/ComNet/README.md

         --json --output vmaf.json
     ```

-    And you'll get the vmaf score and a `vmaf.json` file.
+    And you'll get the overall vmaf score and a `vmaf.json` file.

-8. Evaluation
+8. Evaluation of throughput, loss rate and vmaf metrics

+    Put the `webrtc.log` and `vmaf.json` in `src/eval/assets/` and run

     ```bash
     cd src/eval